-What can I do if my computer or laptop was stolen or lost?
+What can I do if my computer or laptop was lost or stolen?

-Anytime you've been a victim of a crime, that incident should be reported to the authorities.
-Often if you plan on claiming the stolen computer for insurance, you'll need to have already filed out a report.
-Reporting the incident immediately after the crime will save you time in the future.
+Anytime you are a victim of a crime, that incident should be reported to the authorities.
+Often if you plan on claiming the stolen computer for insurance, you need to have already filled out a police report.
+Reporting the incident immediately after the crime saves you time in the future.

-Home: If your house was recently burglarized, you should immediately contact the local authorities to file a report so if in the future your computer is found it can be returned.
+If your house was burglarized, immediately contact the local authorities to file a report, so if your computer is found, it can be returned.

-Office: If you believe a fellow employee has stolen your computer, immediately contact human resources or a superior.
-If company confidential information is on the computer, that should also be brought up.
+If you believe a fellow employee has stolen your computer, immediately contact Human Resources, IT, or someone in management.
+If company confidential information is on the computer, that should also be mentioned.

-School: If your computer has been taken while you were in school, talk to your teacher, principle, lost and found, school officer, or other employee of the school that can assist you in reporting the incident.
+If your computer was taken while you were at school, talk to your teacher, principal, lost and found, school officer, or school staff to whom you can report the incident.

-Other public location: If your computer was taken while at a public location, such as an airport, bus, coffee shop, gas station, library, taxi cab, etc. report the incident to a superior employee.
-Often you'll need to file an incident report with the police.
+If your computer was stolen in a public place such as an airport, coffee shop, library, taxi cab, etc., report the incident to the police.

-Before worrying about getting the computer or laptop back, you should first protect yourself.
-The following steps will require you have access to a computer.
-So visit a friend, neighbor, relative, school, library, work, or somewhere you can get a computer with Internet access.
+Before worrying about getting the computer or laptop back, first protect yourself.
+The following steps require you to have access to a computer, smartphone, or tablet.
+So, if needed, visit a friend, neighbor, relative, school, library, work, or somewhere you can get a computer with Internet access.

-- If you have any other sensitive information on your computer that could be used by a thief, such as bank pin number, bills, credit card information, cell phone, etc., make sure to contact the company in charge of your accounts and see if the account can be changed, flagged or monitored.
+- If you have any other sensitive information on your computer, such as bank PIN, bills, credit card information, cell phone, etc., make sure to notify the companies in charge of those accounts.

-- Contact your computer manufacturer so they can make a note in their database that the computer has been stolen, in case the thief tries calling support.
+- Contact your computer manufacturer so they can make a note in their database that the computer was stolen, in case the thief tries calling support.

-- Learn more about identity theft, now that the likelihood of you becoming a victim has increased.
+- Learn more about identity theft, because the likelihood of you becoming a victim has now increased.

-- If your computer had company confidential information, government related information, or stored personal information of other people, you should notify your employer immediately.
+- If your computer had confidential company information, government-related information, or stored personal information of other people, notify your employer immediately.

 Trying to get it back

-Before getting your computer or laptop back, you'll need to have the serial number or model number before it can be identified.
+Before getting your computer or laptop back, you need to have the serial number or model number so it can be identified.
 If you do not have records of this information, contact the manufacturer to see if they can provide you with this information.

 - As mentioned above, make sure to notify the authorities, employees, lost and found, etc. with your report of a lost computer.
-Often if your computer is found they'll need to know how to contact you.
+Often if your computer is found, they need to know how to contact you.

-- Visit local pawn shops and watch the local paper want ads for a few weeks, to see if the thief is trying to pawn it off.
+- Visit local pawn shops and watch the local paper want ads for a few weeks, to see if the thief is trying to pawn it or sell it off.

 - Place an article in the want ads with your computer description and serial number, and mention a reward for returning your lost computer.

-- Visit online sites such as http://www.stolencomputers.org/ or if you're in Europe the E.R.E.S.C. that are dedicated to listing and finding stolen computers.
+- Visit online sites, such as the Stolen Computer Registry, which are dedicated to listing and finding stolen computers.